 Eating near NYC landmarks

 Blue Ribbon Bakery 35 Downing St. New York Plenty of tasty choices at this eatery, starting with the breads.
 Fine for brunch or ...

-Num Pang $ 21 E. 12th Street (between Fifth Avenue and University Place) Manhattan “Num pang” means sandwich in Khmer and fine, casual eating downtown.
+Num Pang $ 21 E. 12th St. (between Fifth Avenue and University Place) New York “Num pang” means sandwich in Khmer and fine, casual eating downtown.
 There’s seating.
 And sandwiches that include pulled Duroc pork, coconut tiger shrimp, peppercorn catfish, ginger-barbecue brisket, and grilled skirt steak.